tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 ## Asymmetric cryptography

-“Shor’s algorithm” on the other side, efficiently solves the integer factorization problem (and the equivalent discrete logarithm problem), which offer the foundations of the public-key cryptography that the world uses today.
-This implies that, if a practical quantum computer was developed, much of today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and Elliptic Curve Cryptography - ECC) and the accompanying digital signatures schemes and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against quantum computers.
+“Shor’s algorithm” on the other side, efficiently solves the integer factorization problem (and the related discrete logarithm problem), which offer the foundations of the public-key cryptography that the world uses today.
+This implies that, if a CRQC was developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and Elliptic Curve Cryptography - ECC) and the accompanying digital signatures schemes and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.

-For unstructured data such as symmetric encrypted data or cryptographic hashes, although quantum computers can search for specific solutions across all possible input combinations (e.g., Grover's Algorithm), no quantum algorithm is known to completely break the security properties of these classes of algorithms

 For structured data such as public-key and signatures, instead, quantum computers can fully solve the underlying hard problems used in classic cryptography (see Shor's Algorithm).
 Because an increase of the size of the keypair would not provide a secure solution in this case, a complete replacement of the algorithm is needed.
-Therefore, post-quantum public-key cryptography must rely on problems that are different from the ones used in classic public-key cryptography (i.e., the integer factorization problem, the discrete logarithm problem, and the elliptic-curve discrete logarithm problem).
+Therefore, post-quantum public-key cryptography must rely on problems that are different from the ones used in classic public-key cryptography (i.e., the integer factorization problem, the finite-field discrete logarithm problem, and the elliptic-curve discrete logarithm problem).

-# Pervasive Monitoring
+# Store/Harvest now – Decrypt later

-An malicious actor with adequate resources may be lauching a pervasive monitoring (PM) attack to store sensitive encrypted data today that can be decrypted once a quantum computer is available.
-This implies that, every day sensitive encrypted data is suspetible to PM attack by not implementing quantum-safe strategies, as it corresponds to data being deciphered in the future.
+An malicious actor with adequate resources can launch a attack to store sensitive encrypted data today that can be decrypted once a CRQC is available.
+This implies that, every day sensitive encrypted data is susceptible to the attack by not implementing quantum-safe strategies, as it corresponds to data being deciphered in the future.

 ~~~~~